getchui/sample-apps/temperature_detection_frontend/README.md

 ## Building the demo
 To build the demo, run the following commands:
 `cd frontend`

 `npm install`

 `npm run-script build`

 ## Running the demo
-To run the following demo, run the following command:
+To run the demo, run the following command:
 `python3 main.py`

 Next, go to `http://0.0.0.0:5000` in your browser.